 2. Most multivitamins are low quality

-Nutrients come in different forms that behave differently inside your body.
-Folate is an essential B vitamin, but folic acid, the kind found in generic multivitamins, can cause a lot of problems.
+Here’s an example: Folate is an essential B vitamin, but folic acid, the kind found in generic multivitamins, can cause a lot of problems.
 If you have the MTHFR gene mutation, and over half of people do, folic acid will make you tired and weak.
 It also increases your risk of certain cancers.
-This may be why some studies show no benefit to taking multivitamins and others suggest an increase in mortality.
+This may be why some studies show no health benefit to taking multivitamins, and others suggest an increase in mortality.

 Then you have inactive ingredients.
 Many multivitamins are made with fillers and additives that make it hard for your body to even absorb the nutrients.
 So, even if they have the right amount of a nutrient on the label, very little may reach your cells.

 In the end, you get what you pay for with supplements.
 You can buy the generic multivitamins at a big box store, or you can spend a little extra to get supplements made with quality ingredients, no artificial fillers and meaningful doses of bioavailable nutrients.

 3. Multivitamins aren’t formulated for you

 Your nutritional needs vary depending on your sex, whether or not you’re pregnant, your activity levels, your age…the list goes on.
 Most multivitamins market a single formula for adults.
 There are very few people that a basic “adult” formula will work for.
 A mom with two kids and a full-time job is going to need a different spectrum of nutrients than a professional athlete.

 It’s true that people can benefit from taking supplements to make up for the nutrients that are often missing our diets.
 But instead of reaching for a multivitamin, work with your healthcare professional to figure out what you’re actually deficient in.
 That usually starts with a blood test, which will determine your baseline levels of essential vitamins and minerals—and give you an individualized blueprint for supplementation.